-The key to planning a comfortable post-retirement life is to accumulate and invest enough when you are working.
+The key to planning a comfortable post-retirement life as a senior is to accumulate and invest enough when you are working.

 To that end, it’s important to use all the tools at your disposal to plan a post-retirement life.
 Whether its learning how to buy stocks, or utilizing post-retirement pensions, you need a plan.